 - Intentional Acts of Violence

-In determining the best approach for legal action, it's imperative to consult with an attorney who has extensive experience in these complex cases.
+In determining the best approach for legal action, it's imperative to consult with a catastrophic injury lawyer in the Fort Lauderdale area who has extensive experience in these complex cases.
 Often before the process even begins, there is a detailed analysis of potential liability, as well as a meticulous research into projections of future costs and financial implications, including:

 - Medical Expenses